brajendrak0068/healthcare_approval_model/README.md

 Open application in http://localhost:4000;

-Login Credentials for different doctor , Pharmacist and Patients:
+Login Credentials for doctor , Pharmacist and Patients:

         name: 'Dr Doctor',